 When disabled, the device shutdown supply current is only 1μA.
-When applying a voltage greater than the EN logic high threshold (typical 1.18V, rising), the AP64202 enables all functions and the device initiates the soft-start phase.
+When applying a voltage greater than the EN logic-high threshold (typical 1.18V, rising), the AP64352 enables all functions and the device initiates the soft-start phase.
 The EN pin is a high-voltage pin and can be directly connected to VIN to automatically start up the device as VIN increases.
-An internal 1.5μA pull-up current source connected from the internal LDO-regulated VCC to the EN pin guarantees that if EN is left floating, the device still automatically enables once the voltage reaches the EN logic high threshold.
-The AP64202 has an adjustable soft-start time to prevent output voltage overshoot and inrush current.
-When the EN voltage falls below its logic low threshold (typical 1.09V, falling), the internal SS voltage discharges to ground and device operation disables.
+An internal 1.5μA pullup current source connected from the internal LDO-regulated VCC to the EN pin guarantees that if EN is left floating, the device will still be automatically enabled once the voltage reaches the EN logic-high threshold.
+The AP64352 has a programmable soft-start time to prevent output voltage overshoot and inrush current.
+When the EN voltage falls below its logic-low threshold (typical 1.09V, falling), the internal SS voltage discharges to ground and device operation is disabled.

-The EN pin can also be used to adjust the undervoltage lockout thresholds.
-See Undervoltage Lockout (UVLO) section for more details.
+The EN pin can also be used to program the undervoltage lockout thresholds.
+See Adjusting Undervoltage Lockout (UVLO) section for more details.

 Alternatively, a small ceramic capacitor can be added from EN to GND.
-When EN is not driven externally, this capacitor increases the time needed for the EN pin voltage to reach its logic high threshold, which delays the startup of the output voltage.
+This delays the triggering of EN, which delays the startup of the output voltage.
 This is useful when sequencing multiple power rails to minimize input inrush current.
-When the EN pin voltage starts from 0V, the amount of capacitance for a given delay time is approximated by:
+The amount of capacitance is calculated by:

-$$C_d[nF] \approx 1.27 \cdot t_d[ms]$$
+$$C_d[nF] = 1.27 \cdot t_d[ms]$$